 Helping to lay the groundwork for your teenager’s nutrition today can put them on a path of well-being for years to come.

 Teens experience growth spurts during puberty, which contribute to significant increases in height and weight.
-These spurts can last between two-to-three years, and account for roughly 20% of their height and 50% of their weight once they reach adulthood.
-These changes are spurred by increased hormonal activity – and these include hormones which control bone maturation.
+These spurts can last between two and three years, and account for roughly 20% of their height and 50% of their weight once they reach adulthood.

 How Teens Should Eat

 The first step toward meeting these teen nutritional needs starts at the family dinner table.
 Sharing at least one healthy meal each day is not only a great way to ensure your teen(s) are getting the proper nutrition they need, but it also encourages quality family time, which can get lost in their busy schedules.

 Try to eliminate junk food from your pantry and replace it with healthy snacks, such as fresh fruit, organic peanut butter on whole-wheat bread, or high-quality energy bars for teens who are on-the-go.

 Having these snacks handy and easily accessible will encourage smart snacking, while giving you peace of mind knowing your kids are eating healthy.
 Remember, kids will follow your lead and learn from your good example – so practice what you preach and keep a healthy pantry.